Project Management Job Roles in The Construction Industry

 The BIM Manager or Building Information Modelling Manager is required to have knowledge in 3D modelling works for the whole team involved.
 BIM is the method of designing a building through 3D computer models.
 The BIM Manager will work with his team to fathom the content needed to meet the client’s needs for a project.
 This is a generally new skill base in the built environment and is in increasingly high demand.

-To be able to conduct this role you will need extensive knowledge in software, hardware, template creation, research and development and client support.
+To be able to conduct this role you will need extensive knowledge of software, hardware, template creation, research and development and client support.
 BIM Managers generally work a standard 9-5 week but may be required to work extra hours to meet deadlines.

 Building Information Modelling Managers can earn a salary of £20k – £80 depending on their level of qualification and experience.